-Minimize the amount of exposed soil on site.

-- · To the extent possible, plan the project in stages to minimize the amount of area that is bare and subject to erosion.
-The less soil exposed, the easier and cheaper it will be to control eros Vegetate disturbed areas with permanent or temporary seeding immediately upon reaching final arade - Vegetate or cover stockpiles that will not be used immediately. - Reduce the velocity of stormwater both onto and away from the project area Interceptors, diversions, vegetated buffers, and check dams are a few of the BMPs that can be used to slow down stormwater as it travels across and away from the project site. - Diversion measures can also be used to direct flow away from exposed areas toward stable portions of the site.
-Silt fences and other types of perimeter filters should never be used to reduce the velocity of onstruction sites that discharge unpermitted stormwater are violation of the Clean Water Act and may be subject to fines of up to \$27,500 a day per violation.
+- Minimize the amount of exposed soil on site. - .
+To the extent possible, plan the project in stages to minimize the amount of area that is bare and subject to erosion.
+The less soil exposed, the easier and cheaper it will be to control eros Vegetate disturbed areas with permanent or temporary seeding immediately upon reaching final areas. - · Vegetate or cover stockpiles that will not be used immediately. - Reduce the velocity of stormwater both onto and away from the project area

-Protect defined channels immediately with measures adequate to handle the storm flows expected.
+- · Silt fences and other types of perimeter filters should never be used to reduce the velocity of - Protect defined channels immediately with measures adequate to handle the storm flows expected.
 Sod, geotextile, natural fiber, riprap, or other stabilization measures should be used to allow the channels to carry water without causing erosion.
-Use softer measures like geotextile or vegetation where possible to prevent downstream impacts.

-- Keep sediment on site.
+Use softer measures like geotextile or vegetation where possible to prevent downstream impacts. - Keep sediment on site.
 Place aggregate or stone at construction site vehicle exits to accommodate at least two tire revolutions of large construction vehicles.
-Much of the dirt on the tires will fall off before the vehicle gets to the street. - Regular street sweeping at the construction entrance will prevent dirt from entering storm drains.
-Do not hose payed area - Sediment traps and basins are temporary structures and should be used in conjunction with other measures to reduce the amount of erosion. - Maintaining all BMPs is critical to ensure their effectiveness during the life of the project Regularly remove collected sediment from silt fences, berms, traps, and other BMPs - Ensure that geotextiles and mulch remain in place until vegetation is well established · Maintain fences that protect sensitive areas, silt fences, diversion structures, and other BMPs
+Much of the dirt on the tires will fall off before the vehicle gets to the street.
+Regular street sweeping at the construction entrance will prevent dirt from entering storm drains. - Sediment traps and basins are temporary structures and should be used in conjunction with other measures to reduce the amount of erosion. - Maintaining all BMPs is critical to ensure their effectiveness during the life of the project Regularly remove collected sediment from silt fences, berms, traps, and other BMPs - Ensure that geotextiles and mulch remain in place until vegetation is well established - .
+Maintain fences that protect sensitive areas, silt fences, diversion structures, and other BMPs silt fences, sediment traps, and diver You'll need to select erosion and sediment controls turbed areas and structural controls for diverting runoff and removing sediment-that are appropriate for your particular site.
+The appropriateness of the control measures will depend on several factors, but will be influenced most direction Some stabilization measures you might consider are temporary seeding, permanent seeding, and mulching.
+Structural control measures include earth dikes, silt fences, and sediment traps.
+No single BMP will meet all of the erosion and sedimentation control needs of a struction site.
+A combination of BMPs is necessary For more information on the types of BMPs appropriate for your construction site, see the BMP fact sheet